niederschelden/yggdrasil-for-the-rest-of-us/README.md

 ## Troubleshooting

-- Ensure `docker-compose` and Docker are installed and functional.
+- Ensure and Docker is installed and functional.
 - Firewall issues?
 Try running with elevated privileges or check that UDP and TCP traffic can reach your peers.

 ---